tryton/trytond/doc/topics/views/index.rst

     * ``width``: Set the width of the column.

-    * ``expand``: Boolean to specify if the column should be expanded to take available extra space in the view.
-This space is shared equally among all columns that have their "expand" property set to True.
-Resize don't work if this option is enabled.
+    * ``expand``: An integer that specifies if the column should be expanded to take available extra space in the view.
+This space is shared proportionaly among all columns that have their "expand" property set.
+      Resize doesn't work if this option is enabled.

     * ``pre_validate``: see in common-attributes-pre_validate_.